 - Digital check-in.

-Hilton Honors American Express Business Card vs The Business Gold Rewards Card from American Express OPEN
+The Hilton Honors American Express Business Card vs American Express® Business Gold Card

-- US purchases for advertising in select media.
+- U.S. purchases for advertising in select media (online, TV, radio)

 - Read full review.